elegant-scipy/elegant-scipy/markdown/ch8.markdown

 This strategy works really well for cases where your problem can be neatly solved with by-row processing.
 But things can quickly get out of hand when your code becomes more sophisticated.

-In traditional programming models, you pass your data to a function, the function processes the data, and then returns the result.
+In the most commonly-used programming models, you pass your data to a function, the function processes the data, and then returns the result.
 Done.
+(This includes most of this book!)

 But in streaming programs, a function processes *some* of the data, returns the processed chunk, then, while downstream functions are dealing with that chunk, the function receives a bit more, and so on...
 All these things are going on at the same time!
 How can one keep them straight?

-For many years, I didn't.
+We too found this difficult to do, until we found the `toolz` library.
-But Matt Rocklin's blog posts on this topic really opened my eyes to the utility and elegance of streaming data analysis, to the point that it was impossible to contemplate writing this book without including a chapter on it.
+Its constructs make streaming programs so elegant to write that it was impossible to contemplate writing this book without including a chapter about it.
-Although streaming is not really a SciPy feature, it is a way of writing code that is critical to efficiently processing the large datasets that we see in science.
-The Python language contains some very nice primitives for streaming data processing, and these can be combined with Matt's Toolz library to generate gorgeous, concise code that is extremely memory-efficient.
-We will show you how to apply streaming concepts to make your SciPy code fast and and elegant.

-Let me clarify what I mean by "streaming" and why you might want to do it.
+Let us clarify what we mean by "streaming" and why you might want to do it.
-Suppose you have some data in a CSV text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.
+Suppose you have some data in a text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.
-The most common way to do this would be to use NumPy to load the values, compute the log function for all values in the full matrix, and then take the mean over the 1st axis:
+The common way to do this would be to use NumPy to load the values, compute the log function for all values in the full matrix, and then take the mean over the 1st axis:

 ```python
 import numpy as np